-- 1. Open the hood.
-If you need to change the headlight bulb on the passenger's side, remove the air intake tube by pulling it straight up. - 2.
-Remove the electrical connector from the bulb by squeezing the connector to unlock the tab on each side.
-Pull the connector straight back.
+- Open the hood.
+If you need to change the headlight bulb on the passenger's - side, remove the air intake tube by pulling it straight up. - 2.
+Remove the electrical connector from the bulb by pulling the connector straight back.

 - 3. Remove the rubber weather seal by pulling on the tab. - 4.
 Unclip the end of the hold-down wire from its slot.
 Pivot it out of the way and remove the bulb. - 5.
 Insert the new bulb into the hole, making sure the tabs are in their slots.
 Pivot the hold-down wire back in place and clip the end into the slot. - 6.
-Push the rubber weather seal over the bulb.
-Make sure the tab is on the top. - 7 Push the electrical connector onto the tabs of the new bulb.
+Push the rubber weather seal over the bulb. - 7.
+Push the electrical connector onto the tabs of the new bulb.
 Turn on the headlights to test the new bulb. - 8.
 (Passenger's side) Reinstall the air intake tube.